-- BC Hydro is carrying out pre-access screening consisting of the BC Ministry of Health COVID-19 self-assessment, along with a non-invasive temperature scan, at both Gates A and B. Gate C is closed. - Contractors working on Site C use the same B.C.
-Ministry of Health COVID-19 selfassessment questionnaire for employees returning on charter flights to Fort St. John.
+- BC Hydro carries out pre-access screening consisting of a COVID-19 questionnaire, along with a non-invasive temperature scan. - Full implementation of this pre-access screening is in place at both Gate A and B. - Contractors working on Site C conduct COVID-19 screening for employees returning on charter flights to Fort St. John.